dandumitriu33/data-entry-gamification/README.md

 Each iteration will build on the previous version based on evidence and
 user feedback.

-There is also another point from the software world which is: bring value to
-the users/beneficiaries as soon as possible and build on that.
+There is also another point from the software world: bring value to the users/beneficiaries as soon as possible and build on that.

-The first iteration is a simple MVP that we can give users to start inputing
+The first iteration is a simple MVP that we can give users so that they can
-data in the first and fastest way possible even though it may contain errors
+start inputing data as soon as possible even though it may contain errors or
-or difficulties.
+present difficulties.

 Based on the feedback and measured results of this initial version, we will
 add functionality or improvements and use metrics and feedback to confirm